tauri-apps/tauri-docs/docs/about/intro.md

 Most contemporary frameworks use a single language paradigm and are therefore trapped in a bubble of knowledge and idiom.
 This can work well for certain niche applications, but it also fosters a kind of tribalism.

-This can be seen in the way that the React, Angular and Vue development communities huddle on their stacks, ultimately breeding very little cross-pollination.
+This can be seen in the way that the React, Angular, and Vue development communities huddle on their stacks, ultimately breeding very little cross-pollination.

-This same situation can be seen in the Rust vs Node vs C++ battlefields, where hardliners take their stances and refuse to collaborate across communities.
+This same situation can be seen in the Rust vs. Node vs. C++ battlefields, where hardliners take their stances and refuse to collaborate across communities.

-Today, Tauri uses Rust for the backend - but in the not too distant future, other backends like Go, Nim, Python, Csharp etc. will be possible.
-This is because we are maintaining the official Rust bindings to the [webview](https://github.com/webview) organisation and plan to let you switch out the backend for your needs.
+Today, Tauri uses Rust for the backend - but in the not too distant future, other backends like Go, Nim, Python, Csharp, etc. will be possible.
+This is because we are maintaining the official Rust bindings to the [webview](https://github.com/webview) organization and plan to let you switch out the backend for your needs.
 Since our API can be implemented in any language with C interop, full compliance is only a PR away.

 ## Honest Open Source